oblique-bit/oblique/README.md

     })
     ```

-1. Embed the master layout in `app.component.ts`
+1. Define the main navigation in `app.component.ts`

     ```
     navigation: ObINavigationLink[] = [];